Activities

 The highlight for me is the halfway point where you are greeted by a 360 degree ‘sea of green’ with views across the mangroves to hills in the distance, with barely any traces of civilization or development in sight.

-The walkway has also been re-named the ‘Red Bridge’ and signs have been placed roadside on the east coast of the island so that it’s now easy to find.
-Dotted along the walkway are signs, all in Thai, explaining a bit about the habitat, which types of mangroves you can see and also the fauna that lives there.
-In order to help visitors access the walkway, the track leading to it has been concreted, making it easy to drive.
-However the parking area is small.
+It was at this time the walkway was also re-named the ‘Red Bridge’, as it was painted with rust red paint.
+Signs were placed roadside on the east coast of the island so that it was now easy to find.
+In addition, dotted along the walkway, were information boards, all in Thai, explaining a bit about the habitat, which types of mangroves you can see and also the fauna that lives there.

 Location: